Hyperthermia & Health: The Benefits of Using a Sauna

 #5: Don’t go in with a full belly.
 Eating a large meal right before the sauna can lead to nausea and even vomiting for some.
 Wait until after your sauna when your digestive system and body are in “relaxation mode” before enjoying a good meal.

 #6: Never drink alcohol or do drugs while in the sauna.
-Drinking, smoking, or using drugs while exposing yourself to high heat can be extremely dangerous and can lead to seizure, coma, and even death.
+Drinking, smoking, or using drugs while exposing yourself to high heat can be extremely dangerous and can lead to seizures, coma, and even death.

 #8: Use caution when applying essential oils.
 Essential oils can be a great addition to your steam experience.
 Peppermint can open the sinuses while lavender can help you relax.
-Citrus essential oil can be reinvigorating while tea tree is an anti-microbial.
+Citrus essential oil can be reinvigorating, while tea tree is an anti-microbial.
 However, if you are in a public sauna, there may be others who are sensitive to these scents, so it is a good idea not to use them.
 Remember that a little goes a long way when it comes to essential oils, especially in a steam room.
 Start out with a drop or two.
 Too much essential oil can burn the skin and eyes.

 #9: Practice good hygiene.
 Public saunas, in particular, can be breeding grounds for opportunistic bacteria.
 Always sit on a towel and wear waterproof sandals to avoid being exposed to pathogenic microbes.

 Hopefully, this article has given you a little more information on what modern versions of this ancient detoxification experience can do.
 There are many benefits to using a sauna; whether dry, wet, or infrared, all saunas evoke controlled hyperthermia and can benefit the body if used correctly.
-Give them a try today!
+Consider giving them a try today!

 Saunas are one of the best activities for releasing toxins and can boost your immune system.